-Pandas is a Python Library where you can manipulate or filter your data.
-The aim of this post to install Pandas in CentOs quickly.
+Pandas is a Python Library where you can manipulate data.
+This post tells you how to install Pandas in CentOs.

 Data ===> Pandas ===> Python

 Pandas is a library on Python for data analysis.
 CentOs is Linux flavor where you can install by the following procedure as given below: